 When considering if surgical contraception is right for you, it is important to keep in mind that these procedures are not easily reversible and should be considered permanent.
-Be sure to talk to your OB/GYN if permanent sterilization is a method you have been considering for you or your partner.
+Be sure to talk to your OB/GYN if permanent sterilization is a method you or your partner have been considering.

 Emergency Contraception (EC)

-Combining Birth Control Methods
+Combining Birth Control Methods:

 Schedule an Appointment